Key highlights

 Search engines and large language models (LLMs) handle your site in completely different ways.
 Understanding this gap is key to making your content AI-friendly.

-How search crawlers work?
+How do search crawlers work?

 - Use fixed processing methods to scan and index your entire site